Kalbarri’s laid-back lifestyle to be powered by 21st century solution

-Tourists flock to Kalbarri to enjoy the natural environment but the remoteness of the coastal town has at times been the cause of disruptions to the power supply.
+Tourists flock to Kalbarri to enjoy the natural environment but the remoteness of the coastal town provides a challenge to maintain a reliable power supply.

 The Mid West town currently receives power via a 140km long rural feeder line from Geraldton which is exposed to the elements.

 Interference on the line can cause extended outages.

 This has a knock-on effect to local businesses – it’s hard to keep tourists happy when they can’t dine out, use the air conditioner (it gets hot up there!) or even take money out of the ATMs.

 Kalbarri will be powered by its own microgrid - a small-scale power grid which will also be connected to the main electricity network.

 The microgrid features a 4.5MWh battery which will be able to supply 5MW of peak capacity with at least 2MWh of energy storage.
 Additional supply will be provided through renewable energy from residential rooftop solar and a local wind farm.
 The design allows for future renewable generation sources to be integrated as they become available.

 At 5MW, it will be one of Australia’s largest microgrids to run in complete renewable mode, which means it can draw energy solely from the connected wind farm and feed-in from residential rooftop solar panels.